yokolet/new-note/algo/arrays/2022-12-17-amount-of-new-area-painted-each-day.md

 Among those, the solution here took the hash table approach.
-If the given start and end range doesn't exist in the hash table, save all values from start to end (end is not included) will be added to the hash table with the end as a value.
+If the given start and end range doesn't exist in the hash table, save all values from start to end (end is not included) as a key to the hash table with the end as a value.
-If the given start and end range overlaps to the existing range(s), update the end value by a bigger one.
+If the given start and end range overlaps to the existing range(s), update the end value to a bigger one.
 Also, skip the check to the original end value.

-In the inner loop, the start value shifts one by one, so the work will grow one by one.
-When the all values between start and end are checked, add the work to the worklog array.
+When a single work check is completed, add the work sum to the worklog array.

 ## Solution